rocktronica/OneFileCMS/readme.markdown

-# Current stable version: 3.3.15
+# Current stable version: 3.3.16

-### Auguest 13, 2012
+### Auguest 15, 2012

 - Added admin/config screens for updating password and username using OneFileCMS itself, so manual editing of OneFileCMS is not required (but is still possible, of course).
 - Removed plain text $PASSWORD option.

-### Auguest 7, 2012

-- Created an actual "Admin" page that has links to admin functions: Hash Page, Edit OneFileCMS, and (soon) Change Password.
+- Added options to Rename, Copy, or Delete files from Index screen.

 ### Auguest 6, 2012